jinaga/jinaga_com/src/content/documents/11-reference/04-j-fact.md

 ---
-title: fact
+title: "j.fact"
 ---

-Creates a new fact.
+Call `j.fact` to create a new fact.
 This method is asynchronous.
 It will be resolved when the fact has been persisted.
 It returns the fact that was just created.